blocksds/sdk/readme.rst

 the supported libc functions.

 You may keep multiple versions of this SDK in your PC.
-The location of the active SDK is stored in the environment variable ``BLOCKSDS``, so all you need to do is to change its value and point to the right version.
+The location of the active SDK is stored in the environment variables ``BLOCKSDS`` and ``BLOCKSDSEXT``, so all you need to do is to change their values and point to the version of the SDK you want to use.

+By default, the paths are assumed to be ``/opt/blocksds/core/`` and ``/opt/blocksds/external/``.
+The first one is used for core BlocksDS libraries and tools, and it is managed by BlocksDS.
+The second one is left for users to freely install third party libraries and tools.

 If you want to port a project built with devkitPro, follow `this guide
 <docs/porting-guide.rst>`_ for instructions.